KimoriWasTaken/ValheimEndgame/README.md

 - Potions Plus
 - Sell That
 - Speedy Paths
-- Use Eqipment in Water
+- Use Equipment in Water
 - Valheim Legends
 - Valheim Plus